tekumara/notes/terraform.md

 When using the s3 backend a single bucket is shared between environments.
 This implies:

 - environments are dependent on the availability of the state bucket's AWS region
-- cross-account access for the bucket (ie: bucket policy, and kms key access)
+- cross-account access for the bucket (ie: resource policies for the bucket and kms key, or a role than can be assumed)
 - there is a single backend config rather than one per environment (make things a little simpler and quicker to initialise)

 State objects will be located at `workspace_key_prefix/workspace_name/key`.
 By default `workspace_key_prefix` is `env:` but can be configured.